Prescribing Information

 Two-sided confidence interval (CI) for vaccine efficacy is derived based on the Clopper and Pearson method adjusted to the surveillance time.

-First COVID-19 occurrence from 7 days after Dose 2 in participants Without evidence of prior SARS-CoV-2 infection*
+First COVID-19 occurrence from 7 days after Dose 2 in participants without evidence of prior SARS-CoV-2 infection*

 Subgroup